- 11/25/14 GM HT 3.4 discontinued

 If you want to buy new injectors, you’ll need to get the 17# injectors for the ’93-’95 Camaro/Firebird, which are the same part for a Chevy 305 (5.0) engine too.
 The injectors from a Ford “5.0” (302ci) engine will also work, but since they are a 19# variety you will need an adjustable fuel pressure regulator to use these.
 Otherwise your air/fuel mixture will be too rich and will foul your spark plugs, reduce fuel economy, increase exhaust emissions and may damage your catalytic converter.

-If you choose to get a used engine, you’ll need to dig up a 93-95 V6 F-Body in your local junkyard.
+If you choose to get a used engine, you’ll need to dig up a 93-95 V6 F-Body (Camaro/Firebird) in your local junkyard.
 Look for VIN code “S” in the 8th digit.
 I suggest using car-part.com or row52.com to search for Camaro or Firebird to help you locate one.
 You will need to strip it all the way down to the longblock (heads, block and all internal mechanicals, including the balancer).
 Use of the oil pan will be discussed later.
-Remove and keep the fuel injectors from the 3.4′s fuel rail, as they are a 17# higher-flow type than the 15# ones on the 2.8.
+Remove and keep the fuel injectors from the 3.4’s fuel rail, as they are a 17# higher-flow type than the 15# ones on the 2.8.
 Be careful removing them from the rail and inspect the O-ring seals for re-use.
 The original Fiero fuel pressure regulator on the fuel rail will work fine with these injectors.
 Everything else that may be included with the engine – flywheel/flexplate, intake plenum, intake manifold, fuel rail, water pump, timing cover, wiring harness, pulleys, modules, brackets, sensors, plug wires, etc. should be placed in a big box.
 You may be able to get a credit back from the recycler for these parts.
 Also remove the metal plug that blocks the distributor hole, and clip the wires from the crankshaft position sensor at the harmonic balancer on the 3.4.
 The Fiero ECM does not use this sensor, and it keeps the hole plugged in the block by leaving it installed.